 It takes just about 15 minutes to drive from downtown Chapel Hill to a place that’s different from anywhere you’ve been…and might be just what you need right now.

-Honeysuckle Tea House, 8871 Pickards Meadow Road in Chapel Hill, is like a tree house in the sky.
-Built on shipping containers and other repurposed materials, it overlooks Honeysuckle’s farm fields, herb gardens, playgrounds, hammocks, mandala garden and more.
+Honeysuckle Tea House, at 8871 Pickards Meadow Road in Chapel Hill, is like a tree house in the sky.
+Built on shipping containers and other repurposed materials, the open air tea house overlooks Honeysuckle’s farm fields, herb gardens, playgrounds, hammocks, flower gardens and more.

 Make sure to check the hours on the website or Facebook page, because they close in the winter, and are open Friday, Saturday, and Sunday during the time of year that they’re open.

 They also host some free events.
-Check on their Facebook page for all upcoming events.
+Check their Facebook page for all upcoming events.

 Here’s some of what’s coming up:

 S’mores & Bonfires